 Grooming is a daily requirement if you have a Leo.
 The water-resistant double coat sheds regularly and is expected to fully blow twice a year.
 Fur length can range from medium to long but needs daily brushing.

 Leos also love digging, water and rolling in dirt, so they aren’t exactly the best for owners who enjoy spotless houses.
 Regular grooming should also include trimming the nails, cleaning the teeth and ears as needed and checking the undercarriage and feet for dirt and debris.

 While the most common problems are bloat, hip dysplasia and nerve disorders, Leos are also noted for having allergies or sensitivities to certain drugs such as tranquilizers, anesthetics and sulfur-based drugs.

 Is the Leonberger the Right Dog for You?

 Leos are large dogs that shed daily and need to be with their families.
 We don’t recommend them as outdoor pets, or for people with meticulous homes or small living quarters, unless there is access to a park or path for daily exercise.
 Leos are known for being gentle pooches that are all bark and no bite, and they are an intelligent breed that trains easily with positive reinforcement.
 If you have the space and don’t mind the fur, by all means consider a Leo for your next pet.

 Adopt, Don’t Buy

 If you consider getting a Leonberger for your next pet, check adoption resources first.
 Even purebred animals can end up in shelters.
-Try Pets Adviser’s adoption center.
+Try Petful’s adoption center.

 - Leonberger Club of America: Additional information on the breed